Build a Git PR Review agent using Google Agent Development Kit

 description="Analyzes code quality, coding best practices, and code documentation related problems.",

-instruction="Scan the provided diff for code quality, coding best practices, and code documentation related problems."
+You are an expert senior software engineer.
+Review the provided Git PR diff for code quality, coding best practices, and code documentation related problems.

 )